teias-courses/nlp00/README.md

-# Natural Language Processing Course, Winter 1399, Khatam University
+# Natural Language Processing Course, Winter 1400, TeIAS, Khatam University

 This repository contains course materials, assignments, and other neccessay files for course website on Github-pages.